 As a standard, 10 business days are foreseen for the review process.
 The Reviewer submits a written review in electronic form to the Editorial Board.
 The review must end with explicit information about the approval or rejection of the article for publication.

-The Editorial Board assesses the reviews and communicates to the author corresponding author about the final decision.
+The Editorial Board assesses the reviews and communicates the final decision to the corresponding author.
 For reviews that require only minor changes, the Author(s) is asked to make them within 5 business days and return the corrected manuscript.
 In case of major revision Author(s) have up to 1 month to submit the corrected manuscript.
-Always submitted manuscript have to be accompanied by the letter with a clear answer to all raised comments.
+The submitted manuscript always have to be accompanied by a letter with a clear feedback to all raised comments.
 Authors also are requested to send a manuscript with all changes clearly indicated.

-The final decision about the acceptance of the manuscript for publication is a responsibility of the Editor-in-Chief after getting the opinion of the Editorial Board and in exceptional cases of Scientific Board.
+The final decision about the acceptance of the manuscript for publication is the responsibility of the Editor-in-Chief after getting the opinion of the Editorial Board and in exceptional cases of the Scientific Board.

 Stage 3.
 Language correction stage

 For articles that raise doubts about the correctness of the English language, the final version of the article may be sent to a native speaker for language improvement.
 The language correction phase is expected to last 10 business days.
-Managing editor sends the author the final version of the article, language improved by a native speaker and after receiving the final approval of the author (5 working days), the article is published in the next issue of Acta Innovations.
+The Managing Editor sends the author the final version of the article, linguistically improved by a native speaker and after receiving the final approval of the author (5 working days), the article is published in the next issue of Acta Innovations.

 Stage 4.
 Publication stage

-Managing Editor informs the Author about the DOI, date of publication and the number of Acta Innovations issue within the article will be published.
+The Managing Editor informs the Author about the DOI, date of publication and the number of Acta Innovations issue the article will be published in.

 Procedures for dealing with unethical behaviour

-Anyone may inform the editors and/or Editorial Staff at any time of suspected unethical behaviour or any type of misconduct by giving the necessary information/evidence to start an investigation.
-All measures will be made according to the ethical guideline.
+Anyone, at any time, may report any suspected unethical behaviour or any type of misconduct to the editors and/or Editorial Staff by giving the necessary information/evidence to start an investigation.
+All actions will be taken according to the ethical guideline.

-The views expressed in the published works do not express the views of the Editors.
+The views expressed in the published papers do not express the views of the Editors.
 The authors take legal and moral responsibility for the ideas expressed in the articles.
-Publisher shall have no liability in the event of issuance of any claims for damages.
-The Publisher will not be held legally responsible should there be any claims for compensation.
+Publisher shall bear no liability in the event of making any claims for damages.
+The Publisher will not be held legally accountable should there be any claims for compensation.